aliciayupw/deep-learning/README.md

-# Predicting gender and age using convolutional neural network
+# Predicting biological sex and age using convolutional neural network